 Gender Pay Gap

 Although the gender pay gap has narrowed since the signing of the Equal Pay Act of 1963, women still earn 82 cents for every dollar a man earns in the U.S. and approximately 70.2 cents in the state of Utah.
 The gap is even wider for Utah women of color.
 Depending on the metric, Utah is ranked between 45th and 50th as one of the worst states for this gap.
 The Gender Pay Gap spoke focuses on narrowing this gap through bringing together organizations and individuals who want to work on societal and institutional change.
-This includes, but not limited to, efforts around identifying and sharing best practices, considering and changing culture, finding ways to shift messaging, encouraging and expanding education, creating opportunities and pathways, and engaging in strategic public policy.
+This includes, but not limited to, efforts around identifying and sharing best practices, considering and changing culture, finding ways to shift messaging, encouraging and expanding education and resources, creating opportunities and pathways, increasing male allyship, and engaging in strategic public policy.
+To learn more, listen to the spoke leaders discuss the work on this 15-minute podcast.

 Katie Witt is a seasoned community advocate with over a decade of experience in public policy, local government, and community development.
 She is adept at bringing people and organizations together to achieve common goals.